ngMinhDan/info/src/contents/about/en.md

 3. The sublte art of giving fuck - Mark Manson

 ###### Who insprise you ?
-Of course, I am a Fan of many people, who insprise me a alot and from many field.
+Of course, I am a Fan of many people, who inspire me a alot and from many field.
 I learn from them every day
 1. Son Tung MTP - The famous singer in Vietnam
 2. Den Vau - A rapper in Vietnam
 3. Cristiano Ronaldo - The football legend